Sustainable Forest Management

 - Red squirrel – near threatened

-Coillte, the semi-state body with responsibility for forestry, has an open forest policy, providing access to their forest for an estimated 18 million visits to State forests annually.
-Over 6,156 ha were reforested on public lands in 2014, providing additional recreational areas for public use
+- Coillte, the semi-state body with responsibility for forestry, has an open forest policy, providing access to their forest for an estimated 18 million visits to State forests annually.
+Nearly 389,356 ha or 53.2% of Irelands forest area, mainly under Coillte, is in public ownership.

 Upload to this page